-The great thing about metal pipe tables is that they are very simple to make.
-Some people spend thousands of dollars on these tables by buying pre-made ones, when in reality it only costs AT MOST a couple hundred bucks in supplies.
+The great thing about pipe and wood furniture, is they are very simple to make.
+Some people spend thousands of dollars on these tables by buying pre-made ones, when in reality it only costs AT MOST a couple of hundred bucks in supplies.

 Even less if you how to scrounge for parts like a pro.

 We're also going to go over a lot of information on safety tips not normally covered on other sites.
 So, if you plan to turn this project into a dinner table, read on!

 What You'll Need to Build a DIY Pipe Leg Table